Skip to content

 aube can install directly from npm lockfiles.
 You do not need to delete package-lock.json or remove node_modules before trying aube.

-Start from the npm lockfile
+Try the npm lockfile

 sh